Apple Inc. (NASDAQ:AAPL) Shares Sold by Mendel Money Management

-Mendel Money Management decreased its holdings in Apple Inc. (NASDAQ:AAPL – Get Rating) by 1.5% in the second quarter, Holdings Channel reports.
-The firm owned 22,395 shares of the iPhone maker’s stock after selling 335 shares during the period.
-Apple comprises about 1.8% of Mendel Money Management’s portfolio, making the stock its 22nd largest position.
+Mendel Money Management lessened its position in Apple Inc. (NASDAQ:AAPL – Get Rating) by 1.5% in the 2nd quarter, Holdings Channel reports.
+The fund owned 22,395 shares of the iPhone maker’s stock after selling 335 shares during the period.
+Apple accounts for approximately 1.8% of Mendel Money Management’s holdings, making the stock its 22nd biggest position.
 Mendel Money Management’s holdings in Apple were worth $3,062,000 at the end of the most recent quarter.

-Several other hedge funds also recently added to or reduced their stakes in the business.
-Transparent Wealth Partners LLC acquired a new stake in Apple in the second quarter worth about $291,000.
-Heritage Wealth Management LLC acquired a new stake in Apple in the 2nd quarter worth approximately $5,295,000.
-Kore Private Wealth LLC grew its position in Apple by 0.3% during the 2nd quarter.
-Kore Private Wealth LLC now owns 279,480 shares of the iPhone maker’s stock worth $38,210,000 after purchasing an additional 799 shares during the last quarter.
-All Terrain Financial Advisors LLC increased its stake in Apple by 1.9% during the 2nd quarter.
-All Terrain Financial Advisors LLC now owns 69,150 shares of the iPhone maker’s stock valued at $9,454,000 after purchasing an additional 1,314 shares in the last quarter.
-Finally, West Michigan Advisors LLC raised its holdings in shares of Apple by 2.2% in the second quarter.
-West Michigan Advisors LLC now owns 36,014 shares of the iPhone maker’s stock worth $4,924,000 after buying an additional 788 shares during the last quarter.
-57.72% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+MKT Advisors LLC boosted its holdings in Apple by 0.5% in the 2nd quarter.
+MKT Advisors LLC now owns 12,269 shares of the iPhone maker’s stock valued at $1,777,000 after purchasing an additional 60 shares in the last quarter.
+Your Advocates Ltd. LLP lifted its holdings in shares of Apple by 1.0% in the 2nd quarter.
+Your Advocates Ltd. LLP now owns 6,339 shares of the iPhone maker’s stock valued at $867,000 after buying an additional 65 shares during the period.
+Mokosak Advisory Group LLC boosted its stake in shares of Apple by 1.2% in the first quarter.
+Mokosak Advisory Group LLC now owns 5,702 shares of the iPhone maker’s stock valued at $996,000 after buying an additional 66 shares in the last quarter.
+Harbor Capital Advisors Inc. grew its holdings in Apple by 6.7% during the second quarter.
+Harbor Capital Advisors Inc. now owns 1,046 shares of the iPhone maker’s stock worth $143,000 after acquiring an additional 66 shares during the period.
+Finally, Aufman Associates Inc raised its position in Apple by 0.9% in the second quarter.
+Aufman Associates Inc now owns 7,674 shares of the iPhone maker’s stock worth $1,049,000 after acquiring an additional 66 shares in the last quarter.
+Hedge funds and other institutional investors own 57.72% of the company’s stock.

-Several equities analysts recently issued reports on AAPL shares.
-Evercore ISI upped their target price on Apple from $185.00 to $190.00 and gave the company an “outperform” rating in a research report on Tuesday, September 20th.
-Barclays cut their price objective on Apple from $156.00 to $144.00 and set an “equal weight” rating on the stock in a report on Monday, November 7th.
-Needham & Company LLC reiterated a “buy” rating and issued a $170.00 target price on shares of Apple in a research report on Tuesday, November 8th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Apple from $175.00 to $170.00 and set a “buy” rating on the stock in a report on Friday, October 28th.
-Finally, Rosenblatt Securities reaffirmed a “buy” rating and issued a $189.00 price objective on shares of Apple in a report on Tuesday, November 8th.
-Two equities research analysts have rated the stock with a sell rating, seven have issued a hold rating, twenty-three have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, Apple has an average rating of “Moderate Buy” and a consensus price target of $176.26.
+A number of equities analysts have recently issued reports on the stock.
+Fundamental Research increased their price target on shares of Apple to $168.50 and gave the company a “buy” rating in a report on Tuesday, November 8th.
+Citigroup reaffirmed a “buy” rating and set a $175.00 price objective on shares of Apple in a report on Tuesday, November 8th.
+DA Davidson lowered their target price on Apple to $167.00 in a report on Thursday, December 1st.
+Credit Suisse Group set a $184.00 price target on Apple in a research note on Friday.
+Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Apple from $175.00 to $170.00 and set a “buy” rating on the stock in a research note on Friday, October 28th.
+Two analysts have rated the stock with a sell rating, seven have assigned a hold rating, twenty-three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, Apple currently has an average rating of “Moderate Buy” and a consensus target price of $176.26.

 Apple Stock Down 0.3 %

-Apple (NASDAQ:AAPL – Get Rating) last announced its earnings results on Thursday, October 27th.
-The iPhone maker reported $1.29 earnings per share for the quarter, topping the consensus estimate of $1.26 by $0.03.
-The business had revenue of $90.15 billion during the quarter, compared to the consensus estimate of $88.77 billion.
-Apple had a net margin of 25.31% and a return on equity of 160.90%.
-The business’s quarterly revenue was up 7.8% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.24 earnings per share.
-Sell-side analysts expect that Apple Inc. will post 6.23 earnings per share for the current year.
+Apple (NASDAQ:AAPL – Get Rating) last issued its earnings results on Thursday, October 27th.
+The iPhone maker reported $1.29 earnings per share for the quarter, beating analysts’ consensus estimates of $1.26 by $0.03.
+The firm had revenue of $90.15 billion for the quarter, compared to analysts’ expectations of $88.77 billion.
+Apple had a return on equity of 160.90% and a net margin of 25.31%.
+The firm’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+During the same quarter last year, the firm earned $1.24 earnings per share.
+Analysts forecast that Apple Inc. will post 6.23 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, November 10th.
-Investors of record on Monday, November 7th were issued a dividend of $0.23 per share.
-This represents a $0.92 annualized dividend and a dividend yield of 0.65%.
-The ex-dividend date was Friday, November 4th.
-Apple’s dividend payout ratio is presently 15.06%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, November 10th.
+Investors of record on Monday, November 7th were given a dividend of $0.23 per share.
+This represents a $0.92 dividend on an annualized basis and a yield of 0.65%.
+The ex-dividend date of this dividend was Friday, November 4th.
+Apple’s dividend payout ratio (DPR) is presently 15.06%.

-In other Apple news, SVP Deirdre O’brien sold 8,053 shares of the company’s stock in a transaction on Monday, October 17th.
-The shares were sold at an average price of $142.45, for a total transaction of $1,147,149.85.
-Following the completion of the transaction, the senior vice president now owns 136,290 shares in the company, valued at approximately $19,414,510.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other news, SVP Deirdre O’brien sold 8,053 shares of the business’s stock in a transaction dated Monday, October 17th.
-The shares were sold at an average price of $142.45, for a total transaction of $1,147,149.85.
-Following the transaction, the senior vice president now directly owns 136,290 shares in the company, valued at $19,414,510.50.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, insider Chris Kondo sold 20,200 shares of the stock in a transaction dated Tuesday, November 22nd.
-The stock was sold at an average price of $148.72, for a total transaction of $3,004,144.00.
-Following the transaction, the insider now directly owns 31,505 shares of the company’s stock, valued at $4,685,423.60.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 380,851 shares of company stock worth $56,707,789 in the last three months.
-Insiders own 0.06% of the company’s stock.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 In addition, the company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, and HomePod.